-The second Manchester Methods Summer School will be held at the University of Manchester from July 7 -11, 2014 and is sponsored by:
+The third Manchester Methods Summer School will be held at the University of Manchester from July 6 -10, 2015.

 - Advanced methods for social network analysis (SNA)